mrchantey/beet/docs/src/tutorial/concepts-example.md

 Lets go through each action in the diagram:

 1. `UtilitySelector`: This will choose the child to run with the highest score.
-2. `SetScore`: Provides the parent with a constant score for this node.
+2. `ConstantScore`: Provides the parent with a constant score for this node.
 3. `Wander`: The bee will move around the map somewhat randomly.
 4. `TargetScorer`: This action has two roles:
    - Provide the parent with a score depending on whether a target named "flower" is nearby